carvel-dev/carvel/content/blog/kapp-boxes-and-lines.md

 ---
-title: "kapp boxes and lines/ kapp high level development overview"
+title: "High level walkthrough of the kapp deploy command"
 slug: kapp-boxes-and-lines-blog-post
 date: 2021-04-08
 author: Garrett Cheadle and Nanci Lancaster
-excerpt: "a high level overview of the kapp deploy command"
+excerpt: "Interested in learning about or contributing to kapp?
+Take a look into how kapp deploys a simple application to kubernetes ..."
 image: /img/logo.svg
-tags: ['Garrett Cheadle', 'Nanci Lancaster']
+tags: ['Garrett Cheadle', 'Nanci Lancaster', 'Garrett Cheadle and Nanci Lancaster']
 ---

 What is [kapp](/kapp)?
 Kapp is a deployment CLI within the Carvel tool suite for Kubernetes that helps manage resources in bulk.